AugustDev/nf-shard/README.md

 ### Method 1 - docker-compose

-dcker-compose is recommended way to run `nf-shard`.
+docker-compose is recommended way to run `nf-shard`.
 It will spin up PostgreSQL database and the server.

 ```bash
 git clone git@github.com:AugustDev/nf-shard.git